kirenz/deltalake/deltalake_installation.md

 The following content is mainly based on the [official *Delta Lake* documentation](https://docs.delta.io/latest/quick-start.html#set-up-interactive-shell).

+Note that you first need to install Spark on your system.
+Follow this [tutorial to install the latest version of Spark](https://www.datacamp.com/community/tutorials/installation-of-pyspark) (don't install PySpark).

 ## PySpark Shell

 1. In your terminal install the `PySpark` version that is compatible with Delta Lake (PySpark 3.0.0 or above needs to be installed):